datarobot/datarobot-user-models/model_templates/inference/h2o_mojo/README.md

 ### Examples

 * Binary - The binary example is based on the iris dataset with target `Species`
+* Multiclass - multiclass example based on the galaxy dataset with target `class`
 * regression - boston housing pricing dataset with target `MEDV`.

 ### To run locally using 'drum'